xinyaocse/EchoLLM_Code/README.md

 ## Vibration_Signal: Vibration Signal Extraction & Vibration Signal Enhancement

-The millimeter-wave radar system (IWR1443+DCA1000EVM) is configured and connected in accordance with TI's official guidelines.
+The millimeter-wave radar system (IWR1443+DCA1000EVM) is configured and connected according to Texas Instruments' official guidelines.
 The provided code is designed to run in an environment equipped with mmWave-Studio 2.1.1 and MATLAB Runtime Engine v8.5.1.
-This documentation details the procedures for extracting and enhancing vibration signals using mmWave radar, utilizing the specified hardware and software tools to enable accurate data acquisition and signal analysis.
+This documentation details the extraction and enhancement of vibration signals via mmWave radar to ensure accurate data acquisition and signal analysis through coordinated hardware and software tools.

 ### Initialization

-The *Initialization_script* folder contains the necessary ​​Lua script​ and ​​initialization file required​​ for establishing a connection with mmWave Studio.
-To proceed:
+The *Initialization_script* folder contains the necessary ​​Lua script​ and ​​initialization files​​ for establishing connection with mmWave Studio.
+To perform initialization:

-- ​​Launch mmWave Studio​​ and select the correct ​​serial port​​.
+- ​​Launch mmWave Studio​​ and select the appropriate ​​serial port​​.
-- Run the initialization script until ​​"SUCCESS"​​ is displayed.
+- Execute the initialization script until a ​​"SUCCESS" message​​ is displayed.

-​Note:​​ Ensure that the path to the radar configuration file is correctly specified in the script.

-You can ​​customize the Lua script​​ to modify radar configuration parameters according to your specific requirements.
+​Note:​​ Ensure the radar configuration file path is correctly set within the script, and customize the provided Lua script as needed to adjust radar parameters according to your specific requirements.

 ### Verification

-The *Verification_script* folder provides a method to verify the successful configuration and operational status of the radar.
-Specifically, the bone conduction headphones emit a linearly frequency-modulated signal, which is sampled and recorded by the mmWave radar using the Lua scripts in this folder.
+The *Verification_script* folder offers methods to verify correct radar configuration and operation.
+Specifically, bone conduction headphones emit a linearly frequency-modulated signal, which the mmWave radar samples and records using Lua scripts provided in this folder.

 ### Measurement

-The *Measurement_script* folder contains five files.
-Among them, *a​​dc_dataCaptureTest_audio.lua​​* serves as the radar configuration file.
-The remaining four scripts are used for the following purposes:
+The *Measurement_script* folder contains five scripts, with *adc_dataCaptureTest_audio.lua* serving as the main radar configuration script.
+The remaining four scripts have the following functionalities:

 - *adc_dataCapture_model.mlx*: Synchronizes mmWave data acquisition with batch audio playback via bone conduction headphones.
-- *muti_loc_exp_test_mti_beamform.mlx*: Implements signal-to-noise (SNR)-based optimal range bin selection.
-(Corresponding to 4.2.2 Victim v.s.
-Headphone)
+- *muti_loc_exp_test_mti_beamform.mlx*: Implements optimal range bin selection based on signal-to-noise ratio (SNR).
+(Corresponds to Section 4.2.2: Victim vs. Headphone)
 - *fmcw_process_to_audio_local_circle.mlx*: Applies a circle-fitting algorithm to suppress noise and enhance signal clarity.
-(Corresponding to 4.3.1 Background Reflection Reduction)
+(Corresponds to Section 4.3.1: Background Reflection Reduction)
-- *final_data_process.mlx*: provides a complete processing pipeline, including:
+- *final_data_process.mlx*: Provides a complete signal-processing pipeline, including:
     - Identifying the target range bin.
-(Corresponding to 4.2.1 Victim vs. Other Objects)
+(Corresponding to Section 4.2.1: Victim vs. Other Objects).
     - Extracting phase variation signals.
-(Corresponding to 4.2.3 Headphone Phase Estimation)
+(Corresponding to Section 4.2.3: Headphone Phase Estimation).
     - Eliminating background noise and head motion artifacts.
-(Corresponding to 4.3.2 Motion Calibration)
+(Corresponding to Section 4.3.2: Motion Calibration).
-    - Exporting the processed signal as a .wav files.
+    - Exporting the processed signal as *.wav* files.

-Note: When dealing with unknown-length audio recordings (i.e., outside of the training or testing phases), it is recommended to configure a high radar frame rate in the profile and apply the CNN-based method introduced in the paper to detect the actual voice segments.
+Note: When processing audio recordings of unknown length (i.e., recordings outside training or testing scenarios), configure a high radar frame rate and apply the CNN-based voice activity detector described below to accurately identify actual voice segments.

 ### CNN-based Voice Activity Detector (EchoVAD)